 - Junior guard/forward Lucky Jones is going to need to continue to excel on the road.
 Jones is averaging just under 20 points per game over his last three road games (18.7).
 He also scored at least 24 points in two of those games, and while he struggled with his shot against Youngstown St., he pulled in a season-high 11 rebounds.
 Both Anderson and Jones are going to have to make whoever guards them (point guard Marcus Smart, guard Markel Brown, and forward Le'Bryan Nash) work on the defensive end in an effort to take a little wind out of their sails on offense.

 - The communication in the 2-3 zone is going to have to be flawless.
 OSU runs a lot of sets that result in Smart or Nash getting the ball at the elbow or just below the high post.
 The Colonials are going to have to make sure they understand who is responsible for the player that enters the high post or the Cowboys are going to get good looks from that area every possession.
 Outside of guard Phil Forte, there isn't a great three-pointer shooter on the OSU roster.
 However, we've seen some teams have success with dribble penetration through the top of the zone.
 Smart is the best penetrating guard that the Colonials will see all year, and he'll more than likely test his ability to get into the lane off the dribble early.

-- The Cowboys will deny RMU players the ball and look to create turnovers.
+- The Cowboys will deny Robert Morris the ball and look to create turnovers.
 If OSU plays a lot of UTL/OTL closed stance man-to-man defense, perhaps it will open up opportunities for players to cut back door and flatten the defense while playing with a man advantage in those situations.
-Robert Morris is going to have to be strong with the ball, and make sure they don't allow the pressure to force them well beyond the three-point line to receive passes and initiate offense.
+RMU is going to have to be strong with the ball, and make sure they don't allow the pressure to force them well beyond the three-point line to receive passes and initiate offense.